 A further five listed buildings within the study area are aligned along Wyke Street, extending west from The Square.
 Plank House and River Gate is a house, potentially 17th century in date (LB 1151937).
-That said, the main range is of the mid-18th century.
+That said, the main range is of the mid 18th century.
 The bridge that carries Wyke Street over the River Stour is of Greensand ashlar (LB 1305014).
 As with the Town Bridge it has two semi-circular arches but dates slightly later, from 1807.
 Two early 18th-century houses stand to the west of the bridge.
 Both bear rubble fabric, with gable-ended tiled roofs (LBs 1110310 and 1324576).
 Knapp House is located a short distance further to the west (LB 1110311).
 This house is late 18th century in date, constructed of rubble and ashlar walls.
 It has two storeys and a gabled roof with stone copings and end and central stacks.

 There are a further two listed buildings in the centre of Gillingham, south of the River Stour.
 Chantry Cottage is probably 17th century in origin, constructed of coursed rubble walls with a thatched roof (LB 1172452).
 The nearby Chantry Ford is another cottage, this time of the late 18th century (LB 1110332).
 It likewise has rubble walls and a thatched roof, albeit half-hipped.
 There are a further three listed buildings are located further to the east of the historic core and conservation area.
 Blackmore Vale House and The Laurels are both residences of the early 19th century (LBs 1110304 and 1324571).
 Blackmore Vale House has stuccoed walls and a hipped slate roof while The Laurels has exposed coursed rubble walls and gabled tiled roof.
 Lodden Bridge Farmhouse is located south of the railway line (LB 1324573).
-It is early to mid-19th century in date with colour-washed walls and a hipped slate roof.
+It is early to mid 19th century in date with colour-washed walls and a hipped slate roof.
+Park Farm Farmhouse, a Grade II listed building (LB 1172639) is located east of the site.
+This farmhouse, of two storeys, dates to the early 19th century, has rubble walls with a hipped, slated roof.